A car parked on the side of a street in London.

 Summary

-• Subscription providers often have more stringent eligibility criteria than car finance lenders.
+• Flexible car subscription providers often have more stringent eligibility requirements and driver qualification criteria compared to traditional car finance lenders.

-• You need to have a clean driving record as some providers may not accept you if you have had any driving convictions, disqualifications, accidents or claims in the past 5 years.
+• To qualify and subscribe to a vehicle, you must have a clean driving record as some providers may not accept you if you have had any driving convictions, disqualifications, accidents or claims in the past 5 years.

-• The requirements vary from one subscription company to another but they all carry out the same basic checks.
+• While subscription requirements and terms may vary from one subscription company to another, all providers conduct the same basic checks.

 • There are certain jobs which providers won't accept either.